marcosmoura2015/SignalRJSWithFunctionHeaders/README.md

 # SignalRWithFunctionHeaders
-Creation of the "add Headers" function to include Headers in requests
+Creation of the "addHeaders" function to include Headers in requests